maxmarsc/dave/USER_GUIDE.md

 ### The `Settings` tab
 ![Settings](.pictures/settings.png)

-The settings tab contains global settings and settings for each container currently in scope.
+The settings tab contains global settings and settings for each entity currently in scope.

 In several places you'll be able to edit values, either from a text entry or a